-The total flavonoid content of Theobroma cacao L. pod husk extract was measured using the aluminium chloride method according to (Ghafar et al., 2017).
-The extract was dissolved in ethanol to make a concentration of 1000 ppm.
-2 mL of the extract was transferred into a test tube.
-0.1 mL 10% AlCl3, 0.1 mL 1 M CH3COOH and 2.8 mL of distilled water incubated for 30 minutes in the dark.
-The absorbance of the samples was measured using a UV-Vis spectrophotometer

-(Shimadzu 1280) at 415 nm.
-A standard curve was constructed using quercetin and the results were expressed as milligrams of quercetin equivalent QE/ g extract.
+The total flavonoid content of Theobroma cacao L. pod husk extract was measured using the aluminium chloride method according to (Ghafar et al. 2017).
+The extract was dissolved in ethanol to make a concentration of 1,000 ppm.
+Two milliliters (2 mL) of the extract was transferred into a test tube.
+A total of 0.1 mL 10% AICl3, 0.1 mL 1 M CH3COOH and 2.8 mL of distilled water were incubated for 30 min in the dark.
+The absorbance of the samples was measured using a UV-Vis spectrophotometer (Shimadzu 1280) at 415 nm.
+A standard curve was constructed using quercetin and the results were expressed as milligrams of quercetin equivalent QE/g extract.